Olympics Preparations in Full Force – 2 Years to Go

 6. Bring light weight comfortable and breathable shoes and sandals that also EASILY slip on and off.

 OK, it will be hot and you will be on your feet a lot, so the priority is on good comfortable and breathable walking shoes.
 But you might as well go for a home run and show you really are a savvy local, and get shoes that are easy to slip on and off.
 Here’s why.
 Many local restaurants, public baths, onsens, spas, fitness centers, etc, require you to take off your shoes before entering, typically to protect tatami mat flooring.
 Save yourself the hassle and blushes from having to spend an eternity struggling to take on and off shoes at the entrance to such places while other patrons around you wait with bemused expressions.

 Finally, a note on the most frequently asked question we get.

 1. How To Buy Tokyo Olympic Event Tickets?

-Click here to fill out our Customer Profile if you would like us to build an itinerary for your Olympics travel.
+Click here to fill out our Customer Profile if you are already planning to attend the Olympic Games.